 In a medium saucepan, add the piloncillo or brown sugar, water, and a cinnamon stick.
 Bring to a boil, then reduce the heat to low and simmer the syrup uncovered for 5 minutes.
 Turn off the heat and remove the cinnamon stick.
 Stir in the vanilla.

 In the greased baking dish, spread half of the bread mixture evenly over the bottom.
 Scatter the nuts and raisins evenly over the bread.
 Cover with remaining bread mixture.
 Sprinkle cinnamon on top.
 Pour the sugar syrup evenly over the surface.
 With the back of a spoon, press the bread mixture gently to soak with the syrup.

 Bake 30 to 35 minutes, or until the top is lightly browned and the pudding is set.
+Carefully set aside a generous portion for Uncle John.
 Makes 8 servings.